NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/WaterLoopHeatPump/AnnualHeatingEfficiency[Units="COP"]/Value``  double    W/W     > 0          See [#]_            COP of the attached water loop heat pump
   ==========================================================================  ========  ======  ===========  ========  ========  =========================================

-  .. [#] HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or DSE for in-unit boilers and HydronicDistribution (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or HydronicAndAirDistribution (type: "fan coil" or "water loop heat pump") for shared boilers.
+  .. [#] HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or DSE for in-unit boilers, and HydronicDistribution (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or HydronicAndAirDistribution (type: "fan coil" or "water loop heat pump") for shared boilers.
   .. [#] | For shared boilers, ElectricAuxiliaryEnergy can alternatively be calculated as follows per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_:
          | EAE = (SP / N_dweq + aux_in) * HLH
          | where